mikeireland/chronostar/README.md

 Chronostar Cartesian based coordinate system.
 The second is the actual fitting to the data.

-The entry points for these are chronostar.datatoo.prepare_data() and chronostar.chronostar.NaiveFit().
+The entry points for these are chronostar.datatool.prepare_data() and chronostar.naivefit.NaiveFit().

 In both cases, runnable scripts are provided which takes as a single commandline argument the path to a parameter file.
 Alternatively,